cihanb/Redis-Enterprise-LoadGen/README.md

-# RLECLoadGen-Python
+# Redis-Enterprise-LoadGen
-Python load generator for RLEC 4 or later.
+Python load generator for Redis Enterprise 4 or later.
 Command line arguments:

 ## Getting Started
 Get started with the sample scripts for bash (.sh) or windows (.bat)
 * Windows: load_sample_data.bat & query_sample_data.bat: Run the batch files to load and query data.
-The scripts require a local RLEC
+The scripts require a local Redis Enterprise
 * Bash: load_sample_data.sh & query_sample_data.sh: Run the scripts to load and query data.
-The scripts require a local RLEC
+The scripts require a local Redis Enterprise

 ## Connection parameter
-Specify the RLEC cluster to connect to.
+Specify the Redis Enterprise cluster to connect to.
 * -hs=host address DB-Endpoint:DB-Port:DB-Password.

 ## Operation parameters